GSA/digital-strategy-report-generator/readme.md

 Goals
 ----------

 The President's Digital Strategy requires each agency to report progress on the document's goals at /digitalstrategy of their primary domain.
-This open-source project seeks to simplify that process and provide agenceis with a turn-key solution to generate such reports.
+This open-source project seeks to simplify that process and provide agencies with a turn-key solution to generate such reports.

 Non-Government Developers
 -------------------------
-The [agency list and report schema](https://github.com/GSA/digital-strategy) this project are based off of, as well as it's underlying code could be used to build tools that aggregate agencies' progress, or for example, centralize the various APIs and datasets released as a result of the process.
+The [agency list and report schema](https://github.com/GSA/digital-strategy) this project is based on, as well as it's underlying code could be used to build tools that aggregate agencies' progress, or for example, centralize the various APIs and datasets released as a result of the process.

 Requirements
 ------------